-The main differences between a nurse practitioner and a doctor is that NPs undergo less training than MDs—so their responsibilities differ.
-This blog post outlines the main differences between the education and duties of a nurse practitioner vs. doctor to help you decide which career could be right for you.
+The main difference between a nurse practitioner and a doctor is that NPs undergo less training than MDs—so their responsibilities differ.
+This blog post outlines the main differences between the education and job description of a nurse practitioner vs. doctor to help you decide which career could be right for you.

-A nurse practitioner is a licensed clinician who is focused on providing evidence-based, empathic care to patients.
-Not only do NPs treat acute and chronic conditions—they also focus on preventive and holistic care.
+What is a nurse practitioner?
+A nurse practitioner is a nurse who is focused on providing evidence-based, empathic care to patients.
+Not only does this type of advanced practice nurse treat acute and chronic conditions—they also focus on preventive and holistic care.

-The typical responsibilities of nurse practitioners may include:1
+What do nurse practitioners do?
+The typical responsibilities of nurse practitioners may include: 1

 - Recording patient medical histories and performing physical exams